jschaf/pggen/README.md

 pggen is a tool that generates Go code to provide a typesafe wrapper around Postgres queries.
 If Postgres can run the query, pggen can generate code for it.

-1. Write SQL queries with a name and `:one`, `:many`, or `:exec` annotation.
+1. Write arbitrarily complex SQL queries with a name and a `:one`, `:many`, or `:exec` annotation.
+Declare inputs with `pggen.arg('input_name')`.

     ```sql
-    -- FindAuthors finds authors by first name.
-    -- name: FindAuthors :many
+    -- name: SearchScreenshots :many
-    SELECT * FROM author WHERE first_name = pggen.arg('first_name');
+    SELECT ss.id, array_agg(bl) AS blocks
+    FROM screenshots ss
+      JOIN blocks bl ON bl.screenshot_id = ss.id
+    WHERE bl.body LIKE pggen.arg('body') || '%'
+    GROUP BY ss.id
+    ORDER BY ss.id
+    LIMIT pggen.arg('limit') OFFSET pggen.arg('offset');
     ```

 2. Run pggen to generate Go code to create type-safe methods for each query.

     ```bash
     pggen gen go \
         --schema-glob author/schema.sql \
-        --query-glob 'author/*.sql' \
+        --query-glob 'screenshots/*.sql' \
+        --go-type 'int8=int' \
-        --go-type 'text=*string'
+        --go-type 'text=string'
     ```

 3. Use the generated code.